UK rail strike strands commuters, pits workers against govt

 The dispute centers on pay, working conditions and job security as Britain’s railways struggle to adapt to travel and commuting habits changed — perhaps forever — by the coronavirus pandemic.
 With passenger numbers still not back to pre-pandemic levels but the government ending emergency support that kept the railways afloat, train companies are seeking to cut costs and staffing.

-Sustained national strikes are uncommon in Britain these days — but unions have warned the country to brace for more as workers face the worst cost-of-living squeeze in more than a generation.
-Lawyers in England and Wales have announced they will walk out starting next week, and teachers’ unions plan to consult their members about possible action.
+Sustained national strikes are uncommon in Britain these days, but unions have warned the country to brace for more as workers face the worst cost-of-living squeeze in more than a generation.
+Lawyers in England and Wales have announced they will walk out starting next week, while unions representing teachers and postal workers both plan to consult their members about possible actions.

+Major railway stations were largely deserted on Tuesday, with only about 20% of passenger trains scheduled to run.
+Services will resume Wednesday, but lingering disruption means only about 60% of trains are due to run.

 Roads in London were more congested than usual as commuters turned to cars and taxis.
-But footfall was 27% lower than last Tuesday, according to retail analysts Springboard — presumably as many who could chose to work from home.
+But footfall was 27% lower than last Tuesday, according to retail analysts Springboard, as many people canceled trips or worked from home if they could.

 Nurse manager Priya Govender was at London Bridge station Tuesday morning, struggling to get back to her home south of the city after spending the night in a hotel.